It’s safe to say that, whilst living miles apart, TeamEV is seeing a host of lockdown trends emerging and its inspiring us to share useful PR advice.

 Conscious, not mass, consumerism

 This one has been bubbling under for some time (all hail, Greta), but what lockdown has shown is that brands need to have a purpose and resonate with customers.
-Use this time to make a connection with people; what do they already love about your brand?
+Some useful PR advice: use this time to make a connection with people and find out they already love about your brand.
 Why should they love your brand?
 If you don’t provide reason or purpose and you’re not a product that people buy out of necessity (I don’t expect anyone to start having an emotional attachment to their car garage), how will you build that loyalty?

-Mary Portas says this with a lot more conviction than I do but she’s been in the press recently stating that there will be no more “more, more, more”.
+Mary Portas, queen of PR advice, says this with a lot more conviction than I do but she’s been in the press recently stating that there will be no more “more, more, more”.
 Consumers will come out of this wanting one of two things; either investment or value.
 The middle will start to disappear – as we’re seeing with some retailers struggling to survive this time – so a connection to your customers is crucial.

 We’ve already seen some of the positive environmental impact that worldwide lockdown has had (have you seen the canals in Venice?
 Wow) and just as we were starting to before, we’ll be a lot more conscious of what we’re eating and drinking, how we’re travelling, and the impact that we have on the world.
 Brands will need to be mindful of this; whether it’s showing their own sustainability credentials or enhancing this desire to be “better humans”, consumerism is dropping its “mass” status.